 Frequently Asked Questions

 It is traditionally served at Christmas dinner and also Christmas lunch (julefrokost).

 They are very very similar but not exactly the same.
 They are both a short-grain white rice but arborio is a little more firm in the middle.
 Pudding rice is more starchy and works well with sweet recipes.
 Either can be used for this recipe.

 This risalamande dessert can be stored in an airtight container in the refrigerator for five to seven days long.

 Whether you want to make a traditional Little Christmas Eve meal, or just want to try some Danish food, these recipes are fantastic.
 Give them a try!

 Risalamande (Danish Christmas Rice Pudding)

 For the rice pudding:

 - Add rice, keep simmering until rice is tender, stir every 3 min or so to prevent rice and/or milk burning at the bottom.
-This step takes approx 45 minutes.
+This step takes approx 40 minutes.

 - While the rice is simmering you can make the raspberry sauce and chop the almonds.

-- When rice is firm, remove from heat and let it cool slightly.
+- When rice is tender and has thickened, remove from heat and let it cool slightly.

 - Fold in whipped cream.

-- In medium sauce pan place frozen raspberries and 2 tbsp of water, heat until thawed, add sugar and stir.
-Let simmer for approx 3-5 minutes.
+- In medium sauce pan, place frozen raspberries and 2 Tablespoons of water, heat until thawed, add sugar and stir.
+Let simmer for approx. 3-5 minutes.

-- Mix cornstarch with water and add to the sauce SLOWLY to thicken-- you probably won't need all the mixture.
+- Mix cornstarch with water and add to the sauce SLOWLY to thicken.
+You probably won't need all the mixture.
 This step can be omitted if you want a more natural and thinner sauce.